FridtjofS/TrafficLightDetection/StateDetection/README.md

 ### Training

-Assuming your working directory is the `StateDetection` folder, you can train a model by running the following command:
+Assuming your working directory is the `StateDetection` folder (or modify you python command accordinglys), you can train a model by running the following command:
 ```bash
 python train.py
 ```